the-anna-project/annad/doc/concept/connection.md

   very specific CLG tree.
 A CLG's coordinate represents its location within the connection space.
 This representation of a CLG's location is calculated continuously by interacting with the balance system.
-Thus coordinates might be recalculated to align them to successful connection paths.
+Thus coordinates might be recalculated to align them to successful CLG trees.
 - When talking about a `<behavior-ID>`, we talk about a very unique identifier of a CLG, which is generated for each CLG execution that is not related to an already known CLG tree ID.
 That way a single CLG can be represented as unique